joshkalapos/joshkalapos.github.io/_posts/Fall2019/2019-11-29-readinglist.markdown

 ---
 layout: post
 title: "Reading List 2019"
-date: 2019-09-03
+date: 2019-11-29
-excerpt: "A collection of the books that I have read starting Summer 2019"
+excerpt: "A collection of the books that I have read June through December 2019"

 comments: false
 ---